apisnetworks/apiscp-docs/docs/INSTALL.md

 curl https://raw.githubusercontent.com/apisnetworks/apnscp-bootstrapper/master/bootstrap.sh | bash
 ```

-This arms apnscp with a 15 day license (60 day for development releases).
+This arms ApisCP with a 15 day license (60 day for development releases).
 If you have purchased a license via [my.apiscp.com](https://my.apiscp.com), then the license may be provided at install by providing the token:

 ```bash
 curl https://raw.githubusercontent.com/apisnetworks/apnscp-bootstrapper/master/bootstrap.sh | bash -s - <api token>